Avifilopluma

 Avifilopluma ("bird filoplumes") is a clade containing all animals with feathers.
 Unlike most clades, which are defined based on relative relationships, Avifilopluma is defined based on an apomorphy, that is, a unique physical characteristic shared by one group and not found outside that group (in this case, feathers).
-It includes all coelurosaurs, some orionoides, and one or two basal tetanurans.
+Its content is unclear, and has been speculated to range from Coelurosauria to all of Ornithodira.

 Definition

 The clade Avifilopluma was created along with several other apomorphy-based clades relating to birds by Jacques Gauthier and Kevin de Queiroz in a 2001 paper.
 Their specific definition for the group was "the clade stemming from the first pan-avian with feathers homologous (synapomorphic) with those of Aves (Vultur gryphus Linnaeus 1758)."

 The authors went on to define specifically what qualified as a "feather": Any filamentous structure arising from a follicle in the skin, with a hollow base, that shares common ancestry with the feathers of modern birds.